Spyder-Academy/spyderacademy/content/stocks/STZ/about/index.md

 **Making Money From Your Thirst**

 Constellation Brands is a master of the three-drink-cocktail:  beer, wine, and spirits.
+Check out the [cocktail recipes]("https://www.puredrinkology.com") you can make with their brands!

 * **Beer:  The Heart of the Party**